Decanting an Irrevocable Trust: The “Do-Over” Trust

 Assuming the trust’s existing jurisdiction either has no decanting statute (and the planner wants more certainty than attempting to decant under a “common law” theory), its decanting statute does not allow the desired modifications, or has a user-unfriendly statute, the first step is to look at the existing irrevocable trust to see if it can be moved to a different jurisdiction.

-If the trust agreement allows the trustee or trust protector to move the trust to a different jurisdiction, then the attorney can draft the appropriate documentation to move the trust to Nevada, including adding a trustee or co-trustee based in Nevada in order to take advantage of the Nevada jurisdictional advantages.
-If the trust agreement does not allow the jurisdiction to be changed, then the planner can check local law or otherwise petition the local court for approval to move the trust, or even use local decanting laws to add a provision allowing the trust jurisdiction to be changed.
+If the trust agreement allows the trustee or trust protector to move the trust to a different jurisdiction, then the attorney can draft the appropriate documentation to move the trust to Nevada.
+This includes adding a trustee or co-trustee based in Nevada in order to take advantage of the Nevada jurisdictional advantages.
+If the trust agreement does not allow the jurisdiction to be changed, there are multiple ways to provoke a change.
+First, the planner can check local law or otherwise petition the local court for approval to move the trust.
+Secondly, they can use local decanting laws to add a provision allowing the trust jurisdiction to be changed.

 Second Step: Decant the Trust

-The second step is for the attorney to prepare appropriate documents to decant the trust to change some or all of the terms by pouring the assets into a trust with different terms.
-This might include creating a new trust or otherwise might just use another pre-existing irrevocable trust as the recipient of the trust assets.
+The second step is for the attorney to prepare appropriate documents to decant the trust.
+By doing this they can change the conditions by pouring the assets into a trust with different terms.
+This process might include creating a new trust.
+Another option would be to use another pre-existing irrevocable trust as the recipient of the trust assets.

 Move Trust to Nevada, then Decant It

 Nevada, South Dakota, Alaska, and Delaware have historically been the so-called first-tier trust jurisdictions.
-This whitepaper will describe the benefits of moving a pre-existing irrevocable trust to the State of Nevada to then utilize Nevada’s flexible decanting statutes.
+This whitepaper will describe the benefits of moving a pre-existing irrevocable trust to the State of Nevada.
+This way you can utilize Nevada’s flexible decanting statutes.
 Having some of the most flexible, easy-to-use, decanting statutes in the United States, Nevada received a Total Score of 99 out of a possible 100 on the 2019 Trust Decanting State Rankings Chart.
 [The chart at this link is updated on an annual basis.]
 Pursuant to the “First Step” as described above, the trust can be moved to Nevada to take advantage of these flexible, user-friendly laws.

 Nevada Revised Statutes (“NRS”) Section 163.556(1) provides that, “[u]nless the terms of a testamentary instrument or irrevocable trust provide otherwise, a trustee with discretion or authority to distribute trust income or principal to or for a beneficiary of the trust may exercise such discretion or authority by appointing the property subject to such discretion or authority in favor of a second trust for the benefit of one or more of those beneficiaries.”
 This statute provides the general decanting authority.

-One of the key advantages of Nevada law is that there is no requirement that the trustee must provide notice of the decanting to the beneficiaries, nor does the trustee need to provide copies of the pre-existing or proposed new trust to the beneficiaries.
-This is not intended to allow the trustee to violate his or her fiduciary duties, but since most people desire privacy, this is a huge advantage inherent in Nevada law.
+One key advantage of Nevada law are trustees have no requirements to provide notice of decanting to the beneficiaries.
+Nor does the trustee need to provide copies of the pre-existing or proposed new trust to the beneficiaries.
+The use of Nevada Law isn’t to allow the trustee to violate his or her fiduciary duties.
+However, most people desire privacy, this is a huge advantage inherent in Nevada law.
 Pursuant to NRS Section 163(5), “[b]efore appointing property pursuant to subsection 1, a trustee may give notice of a proposed action… or may petition a court for approval…” [emphasis added] The discretion under Nevada law to provide notice or obtain court approval is important for a trustee who is concerned that the proposed modifications may violate the trustee’s fiduciary duties to one or more beneficiaries.
-Most other jurisdictions that have decanting statutes require notice to be given for every decanting.
+Trustees must give notice for every decanting in jurisdictions that have decanting statutes.

 Following are ten reasons to consider decanting an irrevocable trust: